-Natural Resources Defense Council (NRDC) is the most influential anti-nuclear environmental organization in United States with revenues over $100 million per year.
+Natural Resources Defense Council (NRDC) is one of most influential anti-nuclear organizations with revenues of $184 million in 2016.

 NRDC as an organization has over $70 million invested in fossil fuel and renewable energy companies that could benefit financially from closing nuclear plants